2.5. TorchLean API

 optimconfigures updates; -

-autogradexposes lower level gradient tools when the training helper is not enough.
+autogradexposes explicit gradient tools when the trainer is not enough.

 The first thing to keep in mind is the layering: